-Big data is so called because of the massive amounts of data we are producing today.
+Big data is so-called because of the massive amounts of data we are producing today.
 No business is an exception, even your own.
-Modern data sources are so wide, varied and massive, it’s understandable to not understand the value in your data.
+Modern data sources are so wide, varied and massive, it’s understandable to not understand the value of your data.

 Your analytics consultant should be able to help you conduct a proper audit of the data sources needed for your project.
 Before collecting additional data, he should help you understand data already coming in and how it can be used in your project.

 It’s likely that additional data will be needed though.
 An additional quality of modern data is its complexity.
 An analytics consultant should have the expertise to clean data and make it applicable to the analytics project being implemented.

 Most important, however, is helping you avoid biases in data selection.
 If you search for data to prove a preconception you will always find it.
 The fear of failure that exists in us all may push us to subconsciously favour data that paints a pretty picture.